Predictions

 This

-year, the Six Nations Championship was delayed
+year, the Six Nations Championship was delayed due to the

-due to the pandemic for the first time in
+pandemic for the first time in history.

-should be ready to have children
+also Halloween.
+So you should be ready to have children

 trick-or-treating during the matches.
-If you
+If you wish to watch

-be smart to leave some treats at the door in
+the games undisturbed, it might be smart to leave some treats

-advance.
-We hope the date won't bring any bad
+at the door in advance.
+We hope the date won't bring any

-luck to the teams!
+bad luck to the teams!

 While

-people all around the world know and celebrate
+people all around the world know and celebrate Halloween,

-Halloween, there are many other frightening
+there are many other frightening festivals in different

-mostly fun nowadays, but some nations still
+nations.
+Halloween is mostly fun nowadays, but some nations

-stay true to their roots according to Betway
+still stay true to their roots according to Betway

-Casino with a interesting selection of macabre
+Casino with a interesting selection of macabre festivities

-festivities that are very much alive and
+that are very much alive and kicking to this date.
+Some

-dead family members, and you can read more
+even dig up their dead family members, and you can read

-about this below.
+more about this below.

 |